edreisMD/plugnplai/README.md

 ### Call API

 The `call_api()` function calls an operation in an active plugin.
 It takes the plugin name, operation ID, and parameters extracted by `parse_llm_response()` and makes a request to the plugin API.
-When you want to use the plugin which is having the user or service level authentication pass api_key(string) as parameter.
+When you want to use the plugin which is having the user or service level or oauth level authentication pass api_key(string) as parameter.
+For oauth pass the access_token as a api_key parameter.
+For more detail about oauth authentication please see examples/run_plugin.py and examples/server.py files.

 ### Apply Plugins